 Permanent units are fully automatic generators that can be installed next to a home or business in a fixed location.

 These units typically can perform such functions as monthly self-tests and systems checks.
-They generally are directly wired into the main breaker panel and can operate the entire facility or a part of it in the event of an outage.
+They generally are directly wired into the main breaker panel and can operate the entire facility in the event of an outage.
 In addition, they automatically turn themselves on when they sense a power failure.

 While these units are the most expensive to purchase, they are also the most convenient to operate.